linda-lai/terminal_app/README.md

 ### Future Enhancements
 * Functionality to export or email list to within display movies option.
-* Create database to store movie shortlist permanently (beyond a single session).
+* Create a database to store movie shortlist permanently (beyond a single session).
 * Enable broad match search parameters using OMDb API.
-* Generate list of movies by genre for randomiser via an API rather than manual hardcoding.
+* Generate a list of movies by genre for randomiser via an API rather than manual hardcoding.
 * Add error messages – e.g. if duplicate movies are added (“This movie already exists.”)
 * Functionality to update or delete existing movie entries.